 Front camera: 8MP, f/2.0

-Now let’s take a look the bottom of Huawei Honor 9.
-The black part is the loudspeaker and is fixed by 7 screws.
+Now, let’s take a look at the bottom of the phone.
+The black part is the loudspeaker, which is secured by seven screws.
 The following should be the USB-C board.

-After removing the screws, we tried to remove the loudspeaker, but it didn’t work.
-It looked very thin.
-I dare not use too much brute force, so I had to use the hair dryer to heat it up, and then remove the loudspeaker smoothly.
+After removing the screws, we attempted to remove the speaker but were unsuccessful.
+It looked very slim, so I didn’t dare to apply too much force.
+I had to use a hair dryer to heat it and then remove the loudspeaker smoothly.

-As you can see, there are three metal contacts on the loudspeaker, which are connected the loudspeaker to the USB board.
+As you can see, the speaker has three metal contacts used to connect it to the USB circuit board.

 Remove the 3.5mm headphone port.
-We know that the headphone port is the most commonly used component, the independent headphone port is easier to replace.
+As we know, the headphone jack is the most commonly used component, and it is easier to replace.

-The USB-C port with a rubber ring, it can effectively prevent water and dust into the fuselage.
+The USB-C port equipped with a rubber ring can effectively prevent water and dust from entering the device.

-Honor 9 does not use the common adhesive tape to secure the battery, which it should use double-sided adhesive to fix the battery to the fuselage.
-If you replace the battery will be more trouble, after all, remove the battery is not so easy.
+The Honor 9 does not use adhesive tape to secure the battery.
+It should use a double-sided adhesive to secure the battery to the body.
+If you replace the battery, you will be in more trouble.
+After all, removing the battery is not an easy task.

 Skyworks 77643-21 RF Power Amplifier